 WCM may not be provided by a family member.
 A family member is defined as a relative, legal guardian, spouse, foster parent, or anyone with an in-law or step relationship.

-The OIDD Board or qualified provider must comply with OIDD or SCDHHS Waiver Case Management Standards as applicable.
+The local contracted/qualified provider must comply with OIDD or SCDHHS Waiver Case Management Standards as applicable.